wanessarodnasc/coding-energy-consumption-report/README.md

 ## Use postman

-Import the collection and execute in the order
+Import the collection and execute in the order. the collections are in : src/test/resources